slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The media is always accurate, except when they are talking about things I know."
 -- Knoll’s law*

+> *"The hallmark of modern society is the theft of attention.
+Modern society is overcrowded with thieves of attention." (...)
+"Social media holds up a magnifying mirror to our emotions.
+AI holds up a magnifying mirror to our intellectual abilities."
+-- rapahelz@x*

 ### On privacy

 Privacy is power.
 What people don't know they can't ruin.